-The queen of effortless chic, Jane Birkin embodies a timeless style.
+The queen of effortless chic, style icon Jane Birkin embodies a timeless style.
 Simple, understated yet incredibly fashion forward, pictures of Jane Birkin in the 70’s are easily confused with photos of today.
-Jane’s look is easily obtained today so let’s dig in and steal the look!
+Jane’s look is easily obtained today so let’s dig in to Jane Birkin’s style and steal the look!

 Jane Birkin is a London born actress who moved to France in her early 20s.
 She starred in French movies like La Piscine, Slogan and Je T’aime Moi Non Plus.
 Her famous 13 year relationship with Serge Gainsbourg brought on a music career with her first album Jane Birkin/Serge Gainsbourg in 1969.
 She has continued her career with several movies and TV roles as well as several solo albums.

 Jane Birkin’s style is incredibly individualistic.
 She was one to wear whatever she felt good in.
 She didn’t seem to care about trends and as a result, her style has stood the test of time.

 The famous “Birkin Bag” was named after her after being on a flight with the CEO of Hermes.
 The Birkin bag might be the most coveted (and expensive) bag to date.